 Why Smiles Peru for my dental implants?

+Smiles Peru provides a lifetime replacement guarantee for our dental implants.
 Using bone grafting and all on four and all on six implant techniques, our clinic has successfully completed many complex cases involving where patients were told they did not have sufficient bone for dental implants.
 Our rehabilitation specialist consults with the implant surgeon before, during, and after the surgery to help determine the best location for the dental implants, keeping in mind the desired final result.
 For patients needing a full arch, we use CAD/CAM software to design hybrid prosthesis for fixed dentures in all-on-six or all-on-four cases.
 All procedures are furthermore supervised and done in concert with our clinic director, providing an additional level of quality control.
 Please see our dental implants case studies page for examples of successful dental implant cases, as well as our testimonials and reviews page.
 Additionally, Smiles Peru’s corporate apartments provide a convenient and comfortable setting for patient convalescence.

 What is a dental implant?